 4. Information technology

 What is your IT strategy and how can it be implemented in the new workplace?
 Where are you storing your data and at what cost?
 An IT and data audit should be carried out to identify what data you currently store, how you store it and the procedures around it.
 This could help when it comes to cost-saving.

 Another IT consideration is hot-desking — it can save office space, but do you have the technology equipment to support it.
 Wi-Fi, cloud storage, and digital scanning services can all help to improve your IT efficiencies.
 This is also a great time to review how you manage your information and how it can be made more efficient in the new workplace.

 5. Engage with staff

 Your organization’s biggest asset is its employees, so it is vital keep them up to date on your relocation plans.
-You also have a legal requirement to inform them of any changes.
+You also have a legal requirement to inform them of any changes, making the necessary office relocation announcement.
 Your selected relocations company should offer, recommend and implement a staff communications program as a part of the relocations package.

 As well as communicating to staff, it’s important to seek input on the new office design and carefully considered their wants and comments of their workplace and implement a plan to reflect this.

 When selecting new furniture, take the condition of your current pieces of furniture into account — has a piece lasted well due to quality, or through a lack of usage because it’s so uncomfortable?
 Care in selecting the best furniture is important, not least because it’s expensive.
 Take some images of your planned color-scheme with you to decide if a type of furniture will suit your new office.